nicotsou/nicotsou.com/content/blog/tltr-typescript-non-null-assertion/index.md

 ---
 title: Dealing With Non-Null Assertions in TypeScript
 date: '2022-11-19T22:12:00.000Z'
-description: Let's master of the most controversial features Of TypeScript.
+description: Let's master one of the most controversial features Of TypeScript.
 type: post
 cover: './cover.jpg'
 ---